Charles J. Hynes: CBS TV reality series

 In May 2013, a lawsuit was filed by Abe George, a candidate opposing Hynes in the 2013 primary race, to block CBS from airing a reality show, titled Brooklyn D.A., featuring Hynes' staff of prosecutors fighting to win cases.
 George claimed that Hynes and CBS were "illegally utilizing, diverting and distributing the public resources of his office and position as Brooklyn District Attorney for the purposes of furthering [Hynes'] personal political campaign."
 CBS, which described the program as a "six-part news series", said George's lawsuit was "obviously a publicity push by a politician."
 A Manhattan judge dismissed George's request, and the series premiered on May 28, 2013.

 Electoral defeat

 Hynes was defeated in his 2013 bid for reelection by Kenneth Thompson.

 Personal life

-Hynes was married to Patricia L. Pennisi, a registered nurse.
-The couple had five children and seventeen grandchildren.
+In 1963, Hynes married Patricia L. Pennisi, a registered nurse.
+The couple had five children.
 Hynes kept a summer home in Breezy Point, New York.

-Charles Hynes died on 29 January 2019 at the age of 83.
+On January 29, 2019, Hynes died at a hospital in Deerfield Beach, Florida, where he was vacationing.